Synonyms of Voluptuous

 • The design is soft and curvy.

-READ More: 30 Synonyms of Enterprise with Examples & Explanation for 2026
+READ More: 30 Synonyms of Physically with Examples and Explanation

 2. Sensuous (adjective)